Jaswanth-sai-reddy/QuickGitNotes/README.md

 # QuickGitNotes
-This repo is to just check the git and basic github commands and theory for a quick revision Check this [Link](https://quick-git-notes.vercel.app/) for quick notes
+This repo is to just check the git and basic github commands and theory for a quick revision.

+Check this [Link](https://quick-git-notes.vercel.app/) for quick notes
 # For Full Notes in depth
 ## Check this [Notion](https://tinyurl.com/quicknotesgit) page of mine